 The coaxial probes are optimized for a weak input/output coupling.
-In Figure~\ref{fig:4cav_KTOasCouplings_Sp} we observe the transmission response obtained with these KTO films.
+Figure~\ref{fig:4cav_KTOasCouplings_Sp} shows the transmission response obtained with these KTO films.
 Due to the alternating behaviour in the interresonator couplings, the axion mode corresponds now to the second resonance \cite{RADES_paper2}.
-Also, Figure~\ref{fig:4cav_KTOasCouplings_Efield} we can see the electric field of the axion mode, where the negative electric field value can be observed inside the KTOs (blue color), as expected.
-It is interesting to note that the design has been very effective, since the field is perfectly synchronous in all the cavities, as it is required to maximize the axion form factor \cite{RADES_paper2}.
-The quality and form factor values for this mode are estimated in $Q_{0}=31668$ and $C=0.586$, and the resulting mode separation ($63$~MHz or $0.75\, \%$) is very good (see Figure~\ref{fig:4cav_KTOasCouplings_Sp}), demonstrating that this idea can be used for the design of real haloscopes with the added flexibility of allowing an easy combination of inductive and capacitive couplings.\\
+Also, Figure~\ref{fig:4cav_KTOasCouplings_Efield} shows the electric field of the axion mode, where the negative electric field value can be observed inside the KTOs (blue color), as expected.
+It is interesting to note that the design has been very effective since the field is perfectly synchronous in all the cavities as it is required to maximize the axion form factor \cite{RADES_paper2}.
+The quality and form factor obtained for this mode are $Q_{0}=31668$ and $C=0.586$, and the resulting mode separation ($63$~MHz or $0.75\, \%$) is very good (see Figure~\ref{fig:4cav_KTOasCouplings_Sp}), demonstrating that this concept can be used for the design of real haloscopes with the added flexibility of allowing an easy combination of inductive and capacitive couplings.\\